Strings are group of characters, Contains any number of characters, letters, special characters. It is a scalar type in perl.

 :Double quote strings

-supports variable interpolation and backsplash characters.
-Variables are interpolated and replaced with its value during execution.
+support variable interpolation and backsplash characters.
+Variables are interpolated and replaced with their value during execution.

-It also contains special characters that has different meaning.
+It also contains special characters that have a different meaning.

 For example, \t